arogozhnikov/arogozhnikov.github.io/_remarks/2015-09-07-mlhep-slides.markdown

 For this purpose I decided to minimize the number of things introduced in course.
 The only non-trivial notion I used was decision function.
 No $F(x)$, no $h_i(x)$, no $Q(x, y)$, no margins, no $\Theta$, no $C(Y, F)$ and other stuff.

-Despite this limitations, course contained all the 'starter kit' and even more:
+Despite these limitations, course contained all the 'starter kit' and even more:

  * knn
  * optimal bayesian classifier, QDA